 Back Cove Trail parking lot off Preble Street, behind Hannaford Supermarket at 295 Forest Avenue, Portland, ME 04101

-Matthew and the TEMPOart team listened and engaged in conversation with about 50 community members who came to the beautiful Back Cove waterfront.
+Matthew Mazzotta and the TEMPOart team listened and engaged in conversation with about 50 community members who came to the Back Cove waterfront.
 Many thanks to Furniture Friends, a nonprofit organization that provides donated furniture to people in need throughout Greater Portland.

 Keyes, Bob.
 “Want a say in Back Cove public art piece?
 Tell its creator.”
 Portland Press Herald, June 20, 2017.